 All-powerful Kentucky GOP tries to avoid unforced errors

-Fellow Republicans considered preacher-turned-politician Dan Johnson to be a pariah during his campaign last fall after he kept racist images on his Facebook page disparaging Barack and Michelle Obama.
-Johnson was welcomed as he quickly got to work during the General Assembly's frenzied first week.
+Frankfort, Ky. a Fellow Republicans considered preacher-turned-politician Dan Johnson to be a pariah during his campaign last fall after he kept racist images on his Facebook page disparaging Barack and Michelle Obama.

 Add your comments below